LoganArnett/crosstrack.github.io/README.md

 ====================

-The CrossTrack App will allow you to save and store your workout results, compare with prevous results, and quickly give you a snapshot of your overall progess on different workouts, lifts, and more.
+The CrossTrack App will allow you to save and store your workout results, compare with previous results, and quickly give you a snapshot of your overall progress on different workouts, lifts, and more.